 By Alex Kallimanis: We originally met at the Bauhaus youth hostel in Brugge, Belgium in 2002, while backpacking solo after college.
-Bell had just finished a bachelor’s degree in Melbourne, Australia and I had just finished a bachelor’s in history in Orlando, Florida.
+Bell had just finished a bachelor’s degree in Melbourne, Australia and I had just completed a bachelor’s in history in Orlando, Florida.
 Fast forward 16 years, and we’re about to celebrate our 13 year wedding anniversary.
-Our individual decisions to take time off to travel were not only good for our personal lives, but also our professional endeavors.
+Our individual decisions to take time off to travel were not only good for our romantic lives, but also our professional endeavors.

 While beneficial for many, neither of us participated in a study abroad program in college.
 We instead chose to save our money and travel for months on our own, when the opportunity presented itself after graduation.
 If you think studying abroad is too expensive, traveling post-graduation is a great alternative that is less costly.
 And it doesn’t have to be lonely; hostels and meet up groups like those found on Couchsurfing, meetup and elsewhere, present a lot of opportunities for solo travelers to connect and travel together.
 For example, we met because we were in a co-ed dorm room with around 6 bunk beds.
 That environment makes it easy to chat to your bunkmates!

 When I made the decision to move to Australia so we could be together while Bell was finishing her master’s degree (and I decided to leave my MBA program), I successfully arranged a 1 year Australian working holiday visa before traveling there.
 That visa allows people aged 18-30 to travel for a longer period of time while being able to legally work to fund their travels.
 Check out the Australian government’s website on their working holiday visa program for all the latest rules and to apply for an Australian working holiday visa.